Dr. Lauren Fogel Mersy

 Disclaimer: Content is for educational purposes and doesn’t constitute therapy.
 Posts are generalized and may not fit all individuals or situations.
 My posts don’t speak to situations of abuse, active addiction, or certain mental health conditions.

-Disclaimer: Content is for educational purposes and doesn’t constitute therapy.
+Disclaimer: Content is for educational or entertainment purposes and doesn’t constitute therapy.
 Posts are generalized and may not fit all individuals or situations.
-Posts don’t speak to situations of abuse, active addiction, or certain mental health conditions.
-Please excuse the spelling, it’s to get around a medium that isn’t friendly to this type of educational content.
+My posts don’t speak to situations of abuse, active addiction, or certain mental health conditions.

 Disclaimer: Content is for educational purposes and doesn’t constitute therapy.
 Posts are generalized and may not fit all individuals or situations.
 My posts don’t speak to situations of abuse, active addiction, or certain mental health conditions.